 The writing sample is used to determine English course placement and is required of all students who are planning to register for English Composition I (COMP110) or Business Letter and Report Writing (OADM110).

 American English as a Second Language

-Students for whom English is their second language may be asked to take an American English as a Second Language (AESL or ESL) assessment which consists of a writing sample, a 45 minute grammar test, a reading test, and an oral interview.
-After testing, these students must contact the AESL Coordinator at email@example.com / 215-968-8018 to review their Placement Testing results and for information on advising and registration.
+American English as a Second Language is for students for whom English is their second language.
+The American English as a Second Language (AESL) placement test consists of a 45-minute writing sample, a grammar test, and a reading test.
+An oral interview will be required.
+After testing, students must contact an AESL coordinator by e-mailing them at email@example.com, to review their test results and be advised on course selection.

 Appropriate Behavior During a Test